ourworldventures/ourworld_books_OLD/books/zanzibar_cybercity/src/ourfinance/market_size_digifin.md

 # Market Size

-> TODO: (sacha)  find nr's and pictures how big this market is for the different topics

 Digital transformation used to be something that’s just good to have.
 But since COVID-19 disrupted business operations worldwide, many organizations now see digital transformation as a necessary step in preserving their business as reflected by the most current digital transformation statistics.
 Fueled by speedy internet everywhere, digitization now plays a critical role in adding business value.

 ![](img/fintech_market_size.png)